kaimitai/FaxIScripts/readme.md

 ### Roadmap

-This assembler was built over the course of a few nights, and hasn't been thoroughly tested yet, so there could be bugs.
-We prioritize fixing those.
+We prioritize fixing bugs if any are discovered, but here are some ideas for future features:

 * Incorporate the application with [Echoes of Eolis](https://github.com/kaimitai/faxedit/) in some fashion.
 This is my graphical data editor for Faxanadu, and currently shows hard coded labels for the scripts - labels that describe the scripts as they were used in the original game.
 I would like to dynamically parse scripts there and show descriptive labels or tooltips for scripts that have been edited.
-* We will consider allowing users to inline actual strings and shops as operands in commands.
-It would improve editability but there are concerns regarding data duplication that need to be considered first.
-In addition, there are hard coded string index references embedded in the game code, which we need to identify and handle specially.
 * We might do more static analysis to help users identify problems in their code
-* I would like to add an option to sort the instruction stream by entry point (pointer table index) to the extent that it is possible.
-This takes some care to get right in the general case.
+* Possibly add an option to sort the instruction stream by entry point (pointer table index) to the extent that it is possible.
+This takes some care to get right in the general case, but it is not clear that this yields any benefit.
+* Add an option to let the linker insert a jump-instruction to bridge the gap between the safe ROM regions.
+This could potentially save some bytes over the current bridging strategy.

 <hr>

 ### Version History

+* 2025-11-xx: version 0.2
+    * Use inline strings for both disassembly and assembly.
+The assembler will deduplicate all strings in the code, and allocate string indexes automatically during builds.
+Reserved strings will retain their indexes
+    * A consequence of the assembler allocating strings is that unused strings (strings not referenced in code and reserved strings) will be discarded.
+In the original game data we save 460 bytes by deduplicating strings and discarding unreferenced ones
+    * Include [IScript syntax highlighting for Notepad++](./util/FaxIScript.xml), in a new util-folder
+    * Opcode EndGame will be treated as end-of-stream
+    * Added better error messages in places
+    * Removed "extended ROM mode" as it had no reasonable use case

 * 2025-11-09: version 0.1
   * Initial release